Burnout and Self-Worth in Social Work: Advice for New and Experienced Social Workers

 The two things I would tell my younger self—and all-new, upcoming, and experienced social workers—are: learn to take constructive criticism and never tie your self-worth to any job or company.

 I love being a social worker and truly couldn’t imagine being in any other profession.
 However, my role differs from many of my colleagues in this field.
 I work in a hospital, get paid well—especially for someone with less than five years of experience—and currently have an amazing manager.
 So, please consider my advice carefully: if you find yourself in a toxic work environment, it’s crucial to prioritize your well-being and seek a healthier job situation.
-No amount of self-care, pay, or pizza party can compensate for a negative workplace, ineffective management, or a toxic company culture.
+No amount of self-care, pay, or pizza party can compensate for a negative workplace, ineffective management, or toxic company culture.

-Constructive Criticism
+Learn to Accept Constructive Criticism

 You’re not perfect, and that’s okay.
 Mistakes are part of the process—especially in the early years of your career.
 We’re human, we don’t know everything, and we don’t have years of experience to fall back on.
 Naturally, mistakes happen, and that’s nothing to be ashamed of.
 Don’t let anyone make you feel otherwise—we’re not robots.